-Level 1 Level 2 Level 3 prices (unadjusted) in active markets Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 1 Level 2 Level 3 prices (unadjusted) in active markets for identical assets or liabilities that Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
 Measurements based on unobservable inputs for the asset or liability.